 • Baking powder and baking soda: A combination of these helps the muffins rise nicely.

-• Plain whole milk yogurt: You can use Greek or regular style yogurt.
+• Plain whole milk yogurt: You can use Greek or regular yogurt.
 The only difference is that regular yogurt may result in muffins with a flatter top.

 • Unsalted butter: Melt and slightly cool the butter so it’s not hot when it’s mixed with the rest of the ingredients.